-If you want to enjoy a healthier lifestyle, cooking at home is a great place to start.
+Cooking at home is a great place to start if you want to enjoy a healthier lifestyle.
 But how can you be sure the recipes you find online or in cookbooks are healthy?
 Follow these tips:

 1. Choose dark greens

-Choose salad recipes (opens in new window) calling for dark, leafy greens (spinach, mixed greens, arugula, kale) instead of iceberg lettuce.
+Choose salad recipes that use dark, leafy greens such as spinach, mixed greens, arugula, kale instead of iceberg lettuce.
 Include a variety of vegetables.
 Avoid heavy cream dressings like ranch; use a vinaigrette, or olive oil with a squeeze of lemon.
 Replace croutons with walnuts or pumpkin seeds for crunch.

 2. Look for veggies

-Search for vegetarian recipes that are loaded with all different types and colors of vegetables.
+Vegetarian recipes are loaded with all different types and colors of vegetables.
 (You can always add a side of grilled chicken or fish if you want meat with the meal.)

 3. Use whole grains